 Operating system—one of the following Linux distributions/versions:

-Operating system—Linux versions as above, or Windows 7 or higher.
+Operating system—Linux versions as above, or Windows 7 or later.

 Required on Windows:

 On Linux, the latest JDK 8 and Python 2.x are installed on the worker host machine by LGTM if they are not found.